Unity-Technologies/com.unity.multiplayer.rfcs/text/0000-std-rpc-api.md

 A framework user (Unity developer) can declare multiple RPCs under a `NetworkBehaviour` and inbound/outbound RPC calls will be replicated as a part of its replication in a network frame.

+A method turned into an RPC is no longer a regular method, it will have its  own implications on direct calls and in the network pipeline (see [Execution Table](#execution-table)).

 ### ServerRpc

 A `ServerRpc` can be invoked by a client to be executed on the server.

-Developer can declare a `ServerRpc` by marking a method with `[ServerRpc]` attribute and making sure to have `ServerRpc` postfix in the method name.
+Developer can declare a `ServerRpc` by marking a method with `[ServerRpc]` attribute and making sure to have `ServerRpc` suffix in the method name.

 ```cs
 [ServerRpc]